u-root/u-root/README.md

 ## Extra Files

-You may also include additional files in the initramfs using the `-files` flag.
+You may also include additional files in the initramfs using one or both of the `-files` or `-lddfiles` flags.

-If you add binaries with `-files` are listed, their ldd dependencies will be included as well.
+If you add binaries with `-lddfiles`, their ldd dependencies will be included as well.
 As example for Debian, you want to add two kernel modules for testing, executing your currently booted kernel: